The nation’s challenged roads, bridges, rails and ports: 10 projects showing the big-ticket needs

 Work on the new tunnel — no start date has been set — and overhaul of the existing tunnel are expected to take about a decade.

-Notable: The 2.4-mile Hudson River Tunnel will be built by digging a trench and lowering preconstructed, sealed segments of concrete tunnel into the water.
+Notable: The 2.4-mile Hudson River Tunnel will be built by boring a trench and lowering preconstructed, sealed segments of concrete tunnel into the water.
 Some sections could be as much as 250 feet deep.

 Biggest challenge: Engineering plans and the construction calendar will have to account for submerged power lines, sewer lines, other infrastructure and even river traffic to avoid any delays or unexpected costs.